This will create a preview and will wait until you press a key to delete the preview project

-Preview environments will copy all spaces/charts/dashboards into your new preview environment, so you can test the content and also run validation.
-This is only copied on preview creation, you can't sync the content afterwards.
+Preview projects will copy all spaces/charts/dashboards into your new preview project, so you can test the content and also run validation.
+This is only copied on preview creation, you can’t sync the content afterwards.

 Run lightdash preview from inside your project